 Bake the ribs for 2 hours.

-When the ribs are almost done add the ingredients for the sauce to a small saucepan.
-Warm the barbecue sauce gently until the sugar is melted and the ingredients are incorporated.
+When the ribs are almost done add the barbecue sauce, brown sugar, honey, ketchup, mustard, and Worcestershire sauce to a small saucepan.
+Heat the sauce over medium heat, stir often.
+When it comes to a simmer lower the heat and continue warming and stirring until the sugar melts and the ingredients are combined.

-Turn them so they are top side up and glaze two more times baking for 10 minutes between each application.
+Turn them so they are meaty side up and glaze them two more times baking for 10 minutes in between each application.

 Ingredients for the ribs

-- 2-3 pounds Baby Back Ribs also called “back ribs” or “pork loin back ribs” – 1 large slab
+- 2-3 pounds Baby Back Ribs 1 large slab

 - 1 tablespoon Brown Sugar